netgroup-polito/VPNaaS/README.md

 We first need to expose the exporter through a service, so that the Prometheus operator can access it, by running `kubectl apply -f exporter_service.yaml`.
 This is a very simple service that sits in front of our OpenVPN pods, and that defines a port through which we expose the metrics.

 Running `kubectl apply -f servicemonitor.yaml` will now deploy the service monitor that is used by Prometheus to harvest our metrics.
+Remember to set the appropriate namespace in [servicemonitor.yaml](https://github.com/netgroup-polito/VPNaaS/blob/master/servicemonitor.yaml).
 A service monitor is a Prometheus operator custom resource which declaratevly specifies how groups of services should be monitored.

 ### HPA